DBT Incremental Models

 }}

-None of the on_schema_change behaviors backfill values in old records for newly added columns.
-If you need to populate those values, we recommend running manual updates or triggering a --full-refresh
+None of the on_schema_change behaviors backfill old records with values for newly added columns.
+To populate those values, run manual updates or trigger a --full-refresh.

-Instead, whenever the logic of your incremental changes, execute a full-refresh run of both your incremental model and any downstream models.
+So whenever the model logic changes, run a full-refresh on the incremental model and any downstream models.

 About incremental_strategy